-For the 2014 NATA, EPA estimated annual average ambient concentrations for each census tract using a hybrid CMAQ-AERMOD approach discussed in Section 3.5.
-To ensure that exposure concentrations were completed in time for NATA's release, the ambient data used in the EC calculations came from a preliminary assessment based on NEI version 1 emissions data; this concession does not significantly affect the ECs calculated.
-EPA stratified the air quality outputs for a selected group of pollutants by one or more of the four principal NATA categories (i.e., point, nonpoint, on-road mobile and nonroad mobile), using those results as surrogates for the remaining pollutants not modeled in CMAQ-AERMOD.
-Thus, exposure-model results generated for NATA can be summarized for each principal NATA category or any combination of those categories.
+For AirToxScreen, EPA estimated annual average ambient concentrations for each census tract using a hybrid CMAQ-AERMOD approach discussed in Section 3.5.
+To ensure that exposure concentrations were completed in time for AirToxScreen's release, the ambient data used in the EC calculations came from a preliminary assessment based on NEI version 1 emissions data; this concession does not significantly affect the ECs calculated.
+EPA stratified the air quality outputs for a selected group of pollutants by one or more of the four principal AirToxScreen categories (i.e., point, nonpoint, on-road mobile and nonroad mobile), using those results as surrogates for the remaining pollutants not modeled in CMAQ-AERMOD.
+Thus, exposure-model results generated for AirToxScreen can be summarized for each principal AirToxScreen categories.